youssef-mansor/TheAgentCompany/workspaces/tasks/example/README.md

 If your task needs to involve NPCs, take a look at the example task.
 In a nutshell, all you need to do is to add a `scenarios.json` that documents the NPCs involved, their knowledge and their settings.
 For details, see [here](./NPC.md).

+## Gitlab (optional)
+Some tasks require the examinee to push the code to the gitlab.
+So they need to figure out by themselves without providing the credential to them